aweymo-ui/python_obsidian/content/2_starting.md

 {% include gallery-figure.html img="zot_02.gif" alt="Demonstration of how to connect the Zotero desktop application to your web library and sync" caption="Connecting Zotero desktop application to your web library and sync" width="100%" %}

 {% include alert.html text="Note: If you have multiple desktops and laptops that you would like to use with your Zotero account, this is no problem!
 There is no maximum number of “chairs” a user with a free account can access.
-Simply [download](https://www.zotero.org/download/) on the new device and enter your username and password again in the settings to sync between multiple devices. " color="light" align="right" %}
+Simply [download](https://www.zotero.org/download/) the desktop application on the new device and enter your username and password again in the settings to sync between multiple devices. " color="light" align="right" %}

-This is all you need to know to use the annotation workflow but please see my [Introduction to Zotero](https://aweymo-ui.github.io/zotero_intro/){:target="_blank" rel="noopener"} workshop for more.
+This is all you need to know to use the annotation workflow but please see my [Introduction to Zotero](https://aweymo-ui.github.io/zotero_intro/){:target="_blank" rel="noopener"} workshop for more functionalities.

 <br>
 <div class="symbol-container">